avaraline/Avara/README.md

 ## Build Instructions
 ### All platforms
-The project currently requires a POSIX-like environment, with GLEW, [SDL2](https://www.libsdl.org/download-2.0.php), [SDL2_net](https://www.libsdl.org/projects/SDL_net/), clang, git, rsync, and make.
+The project currently requires a POSIX-like environment (which means MSYS2 on Windows), with GLEW, [SDL2](https://www.libsdl.org/download-2.0.php), [SDL2_net](https://www.libsdl.org/projects/SDL_net/), clang, git, rsync, and make.
 The Makefile is multiplatform, and produces a binary at `build-<branch name>/Avara`.
 You should be able to change directory into the Avara repo and `make -j`.

 ### Windows 10
 Before you do this, try the [pre-built binaries](https://github.com/avaraline/Avara/releases/tag/0.7.0-nightly.20201230).
 These should work for recent versions of Windows 10.

+Avara does not yet support MSVC++, so the MSYS2 Mingw environment must be used.
 1. Install the [MSYS2](https://www.msys2.org/) environment.
 2. From the Start menu, open "MSYS2 Mingw64 terminal".
 3. Update MSYS2: `pacman -Syu` As part of this process, you will need to close the terminal window, and you may need to run the command again.
-4. Once MSYS2 is up to date, run the following: `pacman --noconfirm --needed -Syuu zip mingw-w64-x86_64-SDL2 mingw-w64-x86_64-SDL2_net mingw-w64-x86_64-clang mingw-w64-x86_64-glbinding mingw-w64-x86_64-glew make git`
+4. Once MSYS2 is up to date, run the following: `pacman --noconfirm --needed -Syuu mingw-w64-x86_64-SDL2 mingw-w64-x86_64-SDL2_net mingw-w64-x86_64-clang mingw-w64-x86_64-glbinding mingw-w64-x86_64-glew make git zip rsync`
 5. You should now be able to clone the repository: `git clone https://github.com/avaraline/Avara.git`
 6. Enter the repository: `cd Avara`
 7. Build: `make -j`